dreamcatcher-tech/network/Inbox/2024-01-20 1342 engage help in band vs spawn.md

 OR a help file could return a path to an isolate that can be called by the goalie itself, which would be more direct ?
 Can allow large data to be moved faster since the AI doesn't have to blurt it out ?

-Trick of the system seems to be
+Trick of the system seems to be passing lightly - passing filesystem data by reference, rather than getting the AI to write out the response manually.